RoboSubLA/SeniorDesign21-22/README.md

 ### To Start Working With The Code:

 1. Clone this repo to your local machine
-2. Fork the `dev` branch and name the new branch the feature you are working on.
+2. Branch out from the 'main' branch and start working on your code.
-3. When you're done working with your code submit PR and have someone review it.
+4. When you're done working with your code submit PR and have someone review it.
-4. If it is approved we will merge it with the `dev` branch.
+5. If it is approved we will merge it with the `main` branch.

 ### To Run The Code:
 This needs to be done in Ubuntu 18.04 with ROS Melodic installed.